michael105/slterm/README.md

 - scrollback-mouse
 - scrollback-mouse-increment
 - selectioncolors
-- xresources
+- xresources <br>

-		added a commandline switch -x to enable reading the xresources, and a compile time switch "XRESOURCES"
+		added a commandline switch -x to enable reading the xresources,<br>
+		and a compile time switch "XRESOURCES"